Home » College Life » Thanksgiving: Tips for Survival

 thanksgiving day

 Thanksgiving is almost upon us.
-Many of us are dreaming of grandma’s pie or the endless amount of stuffing we’re about to consume…
+Many of us are dreaming of grandma’s pie or the endless amount of stuffing we’re about to consume…But for some of us, there’s always a looming concern of family drama and table conversations that make our skin crawl…

-That is why, we’ve come up with some tips on how to survive your Thanksgiving Day free of stress, awkward or inappropriate conversations, & full of food!
+That is why we’ve come up with some tips on how to survive your Thanksgiving Day free of stress, awkward or inappropriate conversations, & full of food.

 Tip 1.
 Be Honest With Yourself

-You know yourself and you know your family and friends.
-There are more than likely some people who know how to push your buttons.
-Be cognizant of that prior to going to the Thanksgiving festivities and remind yourself that you have to be more patient with this person than with most.
 Don’t walk up to those who push your buttons with your guard down.
 Be aware and mentally know that any hurtful or inappropriate topics they might bring up, have nothing to do with you and everything to do with them & their beliefs and insecurities.

 Tip 2.
 Have An Escape Plan

-Instead of just sitting around all day at your Thanksgiving meal, take part in it!
-If you aren’t hosting, ask the host when you arrive what you can be in charge of to help make their life easier.
-Examples: Keeping the ice bucket stocked, making sure the beverage selection doesn’t get low, constantly picking up plates/cups/napkins.
+Examples: keeping the ice bucket stocked, ensuring the beverage selection doesn’t run low, and constantly picking up plates/cups/napkins.
 This way, if you find yourself in a conversation that isn’t going in the right direction, you can easily excuse yourself to tend to your duties for the day.

 Tip 3.
 Pace Yourself

 Thanksgiving is a day we look forward to and drool about all year long.
-However, overindulging can leave us in a bad mood or with an uncomfortably large food-baby.
+However, overindulging can leave us in a bad mood or with an uncomfortably large food baby.
 Our advice: Eat your food slowly and with purpose.
 Take the time to savor each bite and converse with those around you.
 Eating more slowly ensures that your brain has time to “catch up” and tell you if you’re still hungry, or if you are at your limit.

 Tip 4.
 Remember What It’s All About

-It’s far too easy getting caught up in the stress of the holidays.
-However, at the end of the day, the modern day Thanksgiving is all about giving thanks for what we have.
-In a weird and twisted way, you can be thankful to even have family that you don’t necessarily see eye-to-eye with.
-Because some people don’t have any family at all.
-And don’t forget that you are lucky to be able to be home with your loved ones.
-There are many serving their country spread out around the world who are unable to feast with their families this year.
-Remember them.
+It’s far too easy to get caught up in the stress of the holidays.
+However, at the end of the day, the modern-day Thanksgiving is all about giving thanks for what we have.
+In a weird and twisted way, you can be thankful even to have a family that you don’t necessarily see eye-to-eye with, because some people don’t have any family at all.

 SaveSave